statusbits/smartthings/VirtualThings/README.md

 This virtual device implements SmartThings "Motion Sensor" device capability and can be used to display active/inactive motion sensor status from external source.
-The device current status can be set by calling its 'setCurrentValue' command with "active" or "inactive" string as an argument:
+The device current status can be set by calling its 'parse' command with "motion:<value>"  string as an argument, where <value> is either "active" or "inactive":

-    setCurrentValue("active")
+    parse("contact:<active | inactive>")

 ### Virtual Temperature Tile